tomlutkus/sander/README.md

 ### Learning shell scripting with Sander
 **Bash Shell Scripting 2nd Edition, Sander van Vugt**

-Some scripts might be nearly identical to the scripts written by Sander, but only insofar as I ended up pursuing the same solution as he did.
+Example scripts will be nearly identical to the ones from Sander, as I wrote them while watching the course, while labs are written mostly by me without an external reference.

-I will normally write my own scripts from scratch, no matter how trivial they might be, as I think no written line of code will ever go to waste.
-The more practice that we get, the more certain concepts will become second nature.
+I try to write my own scripts from scratch, no matter how trivial they might be, as I think no written line of code will ever go to waste.
+The more practice that we get, the better.

 I will keep referring to these scripts to improve my skills and I might revisit some of them as I get better.
 Please feel free to look at them and fork what's in here.
 I will also revisit this README document and add things to it as I see fit, because I also believe that improving my